Star Chinese Movies: History

-On 26 September 2003, Star Chinese Movies was launched on Now TV in Hong Kong.
-Later, a similar situation occurred in Singapore and the Philippines.
+On 26 September 2003, Star Chinese Movies launched on Now TV in Hong Kong.
+A similar launch subsequently occurred in Singapore and the Philippines.
 On the same day, it relaunched localized feeds in Hong Kong and Macau (in Cantonese), Singapore (in Mandarin), Southeast Asia (in Mandarin), and Malaysia (Southeast Asian feed in Cantonese).

-On 25 January 2008, a sister channel named Star Chinese Movies 2 was launched, the HD and VOD channels were launched a few years later.

-On 19 May 2012, the channel logo was changed from a star to a stylized crown.
+On 25 January 2008, a sister channel named Star Chinese Movies 2 was launched; the HD and VOD channels launched a few years later.
+On 19 May 2012, the channel's logo changed from a star to a stylized crown.

-On 1 November 2013, the channel was expanded to more countries, including Thailand and Indonesia.
-On 1 September 2014, it was launched on HyppTV in Malaysia, bringing the channel back to Malaysia after 16 years.

-On 29 April 2017, Star Chinese Movies provided bilingual services, and most of the movies were broadcast in Mandarin and original sound simultaneously.
+On 1 November 2013, the channel expanded to more countries, including Thailand and Indonesia.
+On 1 September 2014, it launched on HyppTV in Malaysia, returning the channel to the country after 16 years.
+On 29 April 2017, Star Chinese Movies began providing bilingual services, with most movies broadcast simultaneously in Mandarin and their original language.

-In addition, they also obtained the pay TV broadcasting rights of the Hong Kong Film Awards and the Golden Horse Awards for Hong Kong, Macau and Southeast Asia (except Singapore and Malaysia, in which broadcasting rights were sold to their local broadcaster).
+The channel also obtained pay TV broadcasting rights for the Hong Kong Film Awards and the Golden Horse Awards for Hong Kong, Macau, and Southeast Asia (except Singapore and Malaysia, where broadcasting rights were sold to local broadcasters).

-As Disney, which had previously brought FOX International Networks, decided to further enroll Disney+ across the Asian markets, they decided to cease their entire pay TV networks, including Star Chinese Movies.
-The channel ceased operation in Southeast Asia, Hong Kong and Macau on 1 October 2023, while the Taiwanese feed (alongside its separated HD feed) closed down on 1 January 2024.
-The channel's Taiwanese feed was later replaced by Catchplay Movie Channel following the closure.
+As Disney — which had previously acquired Fox International Networks — decided to further roll out Disney+ across Asian markets, it decided to cease its pay TV operations, including Star Chinese Movies.
+The channel ceased operation in Southeast Asia, Hong Kong, and Macau on 1 October 2023, while the Taiwanese feed (alongside its separate HD feed) closed on 1 January 2024.